 What is MEM?

-The Management & Engineering for Manufacturing (MEM) program is an independent academic major that belongs to both the School of Engineering and the School of Business.
-The students graduate with a BS degree conferred by both the School of Engineering and the School of Business.
-The UConn MEM program is accredited in both engineering management and manufacturing engineering by ABET—the same organization that accredits all engineering programs at UConn and other national peer institutions.
-Unlike other engineering majors, the MEM program is also accredited by the Association to Advance Collegiate Schools of Business (AACSB) as part of UConn’s School of Business.
+The Management & Engineering for Manufacturing (MEM) major is an independent academic major that belongs to both the College of Engineering and the School of Business.
+The students graduate with a BS degree conferred by both the College of Engineering and the School of Business.
+The UConn MEM major is accredited in both engineering management and manufacturing engineering by ABET—the same organization that accredits all engineering programs at UConn and other national peer institutions.
+Unlike other engineering majors, the MEM major is also accredited by the Association to Advance Collegiate Schools of Business (AACSB) as part of UConn’s School of Business.
 At graduation our students are part of an elite cohort with two tassels hanging from their mortarboards!

 MEM graduates have immense flexibility to work as practicing engineers, or to focus more on the business side.
 Companies find MEM graduates to be well-rounded engineers that see the “big picture” due to their unique curriculum.
 This positions our graduates to be very successful in getting coveted internships and “Leadership Development Program” positions at major companies, introducing them to multiple facets of the business, and preparing them for a “fast track” to promotion.
 Due to this, MEM graduates tend to secure higher starting salaries than their peers who pursue other engineering and business majors.

-Requirements for all MEM students, both through the School of Business and through the School of Engineering, must be fulfilled.
+Requirements for all MEM students, both through the School of Business and through the College of Engineering, must be fulfilled.
 Students must work very carefully with their MEM advisor.
-Completion of all major requirements also fulfills all School of Business, School of Engineering, and ABET requirements.
+Completion of all major requirements also fulfills all School of Business, College of Engineering, and ABET requirements.

 As an MEM student, you are eligible for the MS-BAPM Accelerated.
 This Masters of Science in Business Analytics and Project Management is a natural fit for MEM undergraduates who have an interest in pursuing their education further in either Business Analytics or Project Management.